ibm-cloud-docs/codeengine/deploy-job.md

 # Running jobs
 {: #job-deploy}

 Learn how to run jobs in {{site.data.keyword.codeengineshort}}.
-Jobs in {{site.data.keyword.codeengineshort}} are meant to run to completion as batch or stand-alone executable images that are designed to run one time and then exit.
-They are not intended to provide lasting endpoints to access such as a {{site.data.keyword.codeengineshort}} application.
+A job runs one or more instances of your executable code.
+Unlike applications, which include an HTTP server to handle incoming requests, jobs are designed to run one time and exit.
+When you create a job, you can specify workload configuration information that is used each time that the job is run.

 {: shortdesc}

 **Before you begin**